-In the margin calculations, Takasbank seeks to calculate the risks the members carry in the time interval during which the positions taken by them remain open in an accurate and timely manner and to manage the margin-collateral balance in an efficient manner.
-In order to ensure that the initial margins truly reflect the risk, the confidence levels and the holding periods to be used in the parameter calculations and the length of the data set to be applied are decided by analysing certain conditions.
-In addition, article 18 of Takasbank CCP Regulation has stipulated that it is required to make the initial margin calculations with minimum 99% confidence level, for a holding period of 2 business days and based on 12 month-historical data and set forth the minimum conditions.
+In the collateral requirement calculations, Takasbank seeks to calculate the risks the members carry in the time interval during which the positions taken by them remain open in an accurate and timely manner and to manage the risk-collateral balance in an efficient manner.
+In order to ensure that the initial collateral truly reflect the risk, the confidence levels and the holding periods to be used in the parameter calculations and the length of the data set to be applied are decided by analysing certain conditions.
+In addition, article 18 of Takasbank CCP Regulation has stipulated that it is required to make the initial margin calculations with minimum 99,00% confidence level, for a holding period of 2 business days and based on at least 1 year historical data and set forth the minimum conditions.